D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Your company has a **Microsoft Entra ID Governance** subscription.

 You are assigning licenses to individual users using **group-based lisencing** in MEID.

 You use **Microsoft Graph Powershell** cmdlets.

-Your PowerShell script fails with a **MutuallyExclusiveVilotion** error.
+Your PowerShell script fails with a **MutuallyExclusiveViolation** error.

 You need to troubleshoot the issue.
-Wht is the underlying cause for this issue?
+What is the underlying cause for this issue?

-1. There are not enough available licences for one of the products specified in the grouop.
+1. There are not enough available licences for one of the products specified in the group.

 2. One of the products specified in the group contains a service plan that conflicts with another service plan that is already assigned to the user via a different product.

 3. One of the products specified in the group is not available in all locations because of local laws and regulations.

-4. One of the products specified in the goup contains a service plan that must be enabled for another service plan, in another product, to function.
+4. One of the products specified in the group contains a service plan that must be enabled for another service plan, in another product, to function.

 ---